Both have their benefits and pitfalls, but one may be better for you depending on your circumstances.

 • Vehicles: New and used cars, motorbikes, and boats can all be used as security.

-• Cash: Just like you would with a home or car loan, you can put down a cash deposit and the lender will accept this as security for a loan.
-Some will also allow you to use the cash in a term deposit as security.
+• Cash: Just as you would with a home or car loan, you can put down a cash deposit and the lender will accept this as security for a personal loan.
+Some will also allow you to use cash in a term deposit as security.

-• High-value assets: Some lenders will allow you to use expensive jewellery and art as security.
-This is obviously judged on a case-by-case basis.
+• High-value assets: Some lenders may allow you to use expensive jewellery and artworks as security.
+This is assessed on a case-by-case basis.

 What is an unsecured personal loan?

-Although there is no security on the loan, if the borrower can no longer make repayments, the lender will still take action to recover the funds.
+But it's important to note, although there is no security on the loan, if the borrower can no longer make repayments, the lender will take action to recover the debt from you via other means.

 How to choose between secured and unsecured